-One of the first houses built on the 'Charnwood' estate subdivision was 'Toldara', which was constructed in 1868-9 to a design by architects, Crouch & Wilson, for jeweller and merchant David Rosenthal.
-The house was described in the 1870 St Kilda rate books as containing twelve rooms with a substantial N.A.V. of £250 (RB, 1870, no. in rate 344).
+One of the first houses built on the 'Charnwood' estate subdivision was 'Toldara', which was constructed in 1868-9 to a design by architects, Crouch & Wilson, for jeweller and merchant David Rosenthal (The Argus, tender notice, 5 September 1868, p.3).
+The house was described in the March 1870 St Kilda rate books as containing twelve rooms with a substantial N.A.V. of £250 (RB, 1870, no. in rate 342).
 Rosenthal was one of several wealthy Jewish merchants living in St Kilda in the late nineteenth century.
 Another was Israel Bloomington who in 1869 commissioned the same architects to design his own house

 'Rondebosch' in Chapel Street.
 Rosenthal and Bloomington were part of St Kilda's Jewish community, which initially held services in the Wesleyan Church Hall and joined with the congregation at East Melbourne.
 In September 1871, Bloomington and several other prominent community members resolved to form the St Kilda Hebrew Congregation at a meeting held at 'Rondebosch'.
 The new congregation held services at the St Kilda Town Hall before building their own synagogue in Charnwood Crescent, as noted above.
-Rosenthal lived at 'Toldara' until about 1875 when his name in the St Kilda Rate Book was crossed out and replaced with John Finlay (RB, 1874, no. in rate 398).
-Finlay, a J.P., or his wife were then as listed as the occupants until at least 1900 (SM).
-Finlay renamed the house 'Shirley' and it is shown on the 1897 MMBW Plan on a large allotment behind a semi-circular carriage drive with a stables complex at the rear.
+Rosenthal lived at 'Toldara' until about 1875 when his name in the St Kilda Rate Book was crossed out and replaced with John Finlay who renamed the house as 'Shirley' (RB, 1874, no. in rate 398).
+Finlay was a contractor who built many government roads, as well as parts of the Yan Yean water supply system, which was Melbourne's first engineered water supply.
+He was also a director of the Colonial Bank, Land Mortgage Bank, the Australian Alliance Insurance Co. and a Justice of the Peace (MMD).
+He died at 'Shirley' in August 1887, but his wife remained as owner or occupant until at least 1900 (SM).
+The house is shown on the 1897 MMBW Plan on a large allotment behind a semi-circular carriage drive with a stables complex at the rear.
+The image at the front of this citation, taken by photographer, Colin Caldwell, dates from c.1949.